Recording slow queries and analyzing them using pt-query-digest

 With this setting, slow queries will continue to be written to the same mysql-slow.log file.

-Since this will make analysis difficult, we will rotate the data by date.
+Since this makes analysis difficult, we will rotate it by date.

 Running the tests